mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 ---
 layout: post
 title: Combining and Compressing Disqus' and Google Analytics' JavaScript
+summary: A step-by-step refactoring of Disqus' and Google Analytics' JavaScript.
 ---
 In setting up this [Jekyll][]-powered blog, I had cause to dust off my [Google Analytics][] account and finally take [Disqus][] for a spin.
 Both services